Rabbit Hole (2010 film): Differences from the play

 The play has a cast of five roles, while a few other characters such as Gabby are only mentioned in dialogue.
 In contrast, the film has a cast of over a dozen actors.
 While the entire play takes place in the home of Becca and Howie, the film has a variety of locations.
 Past incidents, such as Becca's bad experience in the grief support group, are referred to in the play's dialogue but are depicted on screen in the film.
 The videos that Howie obsesses over are actually seen in the film, though not in the play.
 The two subplots of Howie's relationship with a woman from the grief support group and Becca's relationship with Jason, the driver of the car that hit Danny, have both been expanded.
 The film also adds new characters who do not appear in the play: sister Izzy's boyfriend and Howie's best friend.

 Jason is an aspiring science fiction writer in the play, but an aspiring comic book artist in the film.

+In the play, Becca's brother Arthur commits suicide by hanging.
+In the movie, Arthur dies of a heroin overdose.